odakahirokazu/RubyROOT/README.md

 #### (3) Check your Ruby version, or install Ruby.

-You can check your Ruby verion by `ruby -v`.
-OS X Mavericks (10.9) includes Ruby 2.0.0-p247, so you do not need to install a new version of Ruby.
-Go to Step (4).

-If you are using an older version, or you want to use a specific version of Ruby, we recommend using rbenv.
+If you want to use a specific version of Ruby, we recommend using rbenv.
 [Rbenv](https://github.com/sstephenson/rbenv/) provides nice Ruby environemt, in which you can easily/safely choose different Ruby versions.
 It can easily introduced using Homebrew on OS X.

     $ brew install ruby-build
     $ brew install rbenv
+    $ rbenv init

 To initialize rbenv, write the following line in *.bashrc* or *.zshrc*.